daniyaniazi/Polling_App_MERN/README.md

 # Polling_App_MERN
- A fullstack voting application using Mern stack with authentication and charts
+ A fullstack voting application using Mern stack with authentication and chartsjs